 If you don’t feel comfortable doing the job yourself, you may need a board-up service to secure your property.
 Jenkins Restorations works 24/7 and can be there day or night for emergency service.

-It’s important to hire a professional and trustworthy contractor to help you recover your home.
+It’s important to hire a professional and trustworthy contractor to help you recover your home from storm damage.
 Poor or incomplete restoration will leave you with an unhealthy home for your family.
 Any time there is potential water damage, mold can begin growing immediately as well.
 It’s critical to address and remedy this as soon as possible to avoid additional damage and health risk.

 A restoration company can take that responsibility off of your shoulders.
 Simply choose the company, and they will handle all communications between contractors and insurance companies and begin the process of storm damage repair.